Allison-Eigsti/summer-chores/README.md

 ## promiseVersion.js
 The second file arrives at the same result as the callbackVersion, but using the promise/then/catch method.
 Each chore function is a new Promise object that accepts two arguments: the resolve and the reject.
 Then, the doSummerChores function is structured as a chain using .then() and .catch() to handle the resolves or rejections that arise.

+## asyncAwaitVersion.js
+The third file completes the same activity by using an async/await function.
+The doSummerChores() function is an asynchronous function, meaning it returns a Promise, and the await keywords pause the code execution until each Promise is resolved/rejected.
+The try, catch block is used to handle errors gracefully in the case of a Promise being rejected.

 ## Installation
 - Install VSCode or another code editor
 - Clone the gitHub repository